cobookman/recipes/bagels-ny-style.md

 * Egg Wash: 1 egg + 1 splash of water (~1 teaspon)

 ## Instructions
-1. Warm up 1/2 a cup of the water (Microwave 15-30sec).
+1. Warm up 1/2 a cup of water (Microwave 15-30sec).
 Pour in sugar & Yeast.
 Let it sit for five minutes then stir.

 2. Mix flour & salt in bowl, and make a well in the center.

-3. Pour all wet ingredients into bowl & mix/knead for 10 minutes until smooth & elastic..
+3. Warm up 3/4 a cup of water (Microwave ~30sec).
+Pour all wet ingredients into bowl & mix/knead for 10 minutes until smooth & elastic..
 Add water as needed to get dough to be moist, firm, and stiff after kneading.

 4. Lightly brush a large bowl with a oil.
 Turn dough to coat and cover with damp towel.